Loading Events

 June 6 @ 6:00 pm - 7:00 pm

 The Santee Canal: the first inland navigation route from the Upcountry of the South Carolina Piedmont to the port of Charleston and the Atlantic Ocean, finished in the early 19th century.
-The Charleston Library Society is honored to host Dr. Richard Porcher, one of three authors of The Santee Canal: South Carolina’s First Commercial Highway, for a book tour exclusive presentation and discussion on his comprehensive story of SC’s historical accomplishment.
+The Charleston Library Society and Buxton Books are honored to host Dr. Richard Porcher, one of three authors of The Santee Canal: South Carolina’s First Commercial Highway, for a book tour exclusive presentation and discussion on his comprehensive story of SC’s historical accomplishment.
 Dr. Porcher, a former Citadel professor and researcher of 33 years, will be introduced by co-author and former Citadel colleague Elizabeth Connor, M.Ed, who in 2019 took a sabbatical to conduct background and field research for the publication with Dr. Porcher.
 Led by Dana Beach, Founder & Director Emeritus-South Carolina Coastal Conservation League, the discussion will dive into the research on the canal and divulge never-before-published historical plans, maps, and photographs from the book.

 Tickets*: PURCHASE HERE